restfb/restfb/README.md

 #### Parsing Signed Requests

-You must build the latest from github to get this until 1.6.13 is released.

 ```java
 // Facebook can send you an encoded signed request, which is only decodable by you
 // with your App Secret.
 Pass the signed request, your app secret, and a class that